 A message from George T Kondos, MD, Professor and Vice Chair of Medicine:

-The Littmann Cardiology III was discontinued in last Academic Year.
+The Littmann Cardiology III was discontinued during 16-17 academic year.
 However, Littman as a company will continue to service discontinued models for at least 8 additional years after purchase.
-The Littmann Cardiology IV stethoscope has a few enhancements above the Littmann Cardiology III.
+The Littman Cardiology IV stethoscope has a few enhancements above the Littmann Cardiology III.
 Higher pitched sounds can be easier heard, the pediatric diaphragm is constructed a little better.
-The Litmann IV is about $11.00-12.00 more than the Littmann Cardiology III.
-Bottom line you can’t go wrong with either of the Littmann Cardiology Stethoscopes.
-If you can afford the extra cost I would purchase the LIttmann Cardiology IV.
+The Littmann IV is about $11.00-12.00 more than the Littman Cardiology III.
+Bottom line you can’t go wrong with either of the Littman Cardiology Stethoscopes.
+If you can afford the extra cost, I would purchase the Littman Cardiology IV.
 There are also two tubing lengths.
 Either length is fine.